wangc86/mosquitto/csc0056-hw4/Homework04.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/e/e5/St._Louis_Arch_%281984%29.jpg" style="zoom:20%;" />

-(The above image is from Wikimedia: https://commons.wikimedia.org/wiki/File:St._Louis_Arch_(1984).jpg.
-This is the landmark of the dear city where I've sojourned for seven years.)
+(This image is from Wikimedia: https://commons.wikimedia.org/wiki/File:St._Louis_Arch_(1984).jpg.
+The arch in the photo is the landmark of the dear city where I've sojourned for seven years.)

 There is a helper script named `sendImage.sh` for you to try it out.
 Run the script and a mosquitto subscriber will receive this image and dump it into a file named `output.jpg` :)

 ### 3.2 Evaluating Little's Theorem (20 points)

-Now we are ready to evaluate
+Now we are ready to evaluate Little's Theorem using Mosquitto.